Create a change management strategy for Microsoft Teams

 Measure and share success

 On your project team should be IT administrators from your organization.
-These individuals will have access to the Office 365 Microsoft Teams usage reports that are built into the Office 365 Admin portal experience.
+These individuals will have access to the Office 365 Microsoft Teams usage reports that are built into the Microsoft 365 admin center experience.
 This information can show the usage of Microsoft Teams in your company.
 We also recommend getting feedback directly from your users about their experience of Teams and additional ideas they have for use.
 Sharing these real world examples from within your own company is extremely valuable to landing sustained change over time with your user community.

-Learn more about the Microsoft Teams usage reports in the Office 365 Admin portal here
+Learn more about the Microsoft Teams usage reports in the Microsoft 365 admin center here

 Use your public team or Yammer community to gather usage insights.
 Share them using a #TeamsStories tag for easy retrieval.
 Share a #TeamsStory per month on your intranet to highlight employees who are embracing the change to increase productivity and collaboration in your environment.